GStar-AI/crowdsale-smart-contracts/README.md

 * GSTAR tokens will be released only after the crowdsale ends.
 * Contributors are required to be whitelisted.
 * Funding goal is capped at 76,000 ETH.
-* Presale goal is capped at 3,000 ETH and will only be effective during presale period.

 ### Token Distribution